 ICUs have woken up to the need for steroids (adrenal-like steroid hormones).
 The UK dexamethasone (steroid) study, which hit the headlines in June, is the only proven disease modifying treatment against covid-19 that saves lives so far.
 However, in studies on sepsis, a similar cytokine storm reaction, the steroid drug methylprednisolone works better.

-Under physiological stress, such as a viral attack or a mass of alien viral particles, the adrenal cortex should release both vitamin C (yes, it’s stored in the adrenals and released into the bloodstream raising blood levels as much as twenty-fold making vitamin C, by definition, a hormone) and cortisol but, in the absence of vitamin C the cortisol doesn’t work so well, hence you need both delivered into the blood intravenously to provide a continuous supply.
-ICUs that have tested covid-19 patients report that those who don't survive have such low, and often undetectable levels of vitamin C to fulfil the diagnostic criteria for scurvy, the treatment of which is intravenous vitamin C (see below).
+Under physiological stress, such as a viral attack or a mass of alien viral particles, the adrenal cortex should release both vitamin C (yes, it’s stored in the adrenals and released into the bloodstream raising blood levels as much as twenty-fold making vitamin C, by definition, a hormone) and Cortisol has been nicknamed ‘the stress hormone’ as it is released in higher levels during the body’s flight or fight response to stress.
+Levels of… but, in the absence of vitamin C the cortisol doesn’t work so well, hence you need both delivered into the blood intravenously to provide a continuous supply.
+ICUs that have tested covid-19 patients report that those who don’t survive have such low, and often undetectable levels of vitamin C to fulfil the diagnostic criteria for scurvy, the treatment of which is intravenous vitamin C (see below).

 ICU covid patients tested have pre-scurvy